5th Year Trademark Renewal Service

 The trademark attorney assigned to your case contacts you with any questions they may have and drafts the response to the USPTO.
 You review and sign the response.

-Your trademark attorney files your response with the USPTO and keeps you updated on the case status.
+Your trademark attorney files your renewal with the USPTO and keeps you updated on the case status.

 Trademark owners must file renewal paperwork between the 5th and 6th years after the date of trademark registration.
 Section 8 declarations must be filed by the owner of the trademark registration.
 The declaration must also accurately reflect the trademark's current use in commerce of the goods or service of the registrant.
 At the 5th year anniversary date it is also possible for qualifying registrants to file an optional Declaration of Incontestability, which provides the highest level of trademark protection.